This is the multi-page printable view of this section. Click here to print.

 The mask layers are negative layers, the contents of the layer determine where NOT to place soldermask.Silkscreen

 Silkscreen can only be placed on top of solder mask, silkscreen overlapping with any area defined in the mask layers will be removed by the board manufacturer.
-Keep in mind that Kicad will render the silkscreen in these locations but that this does not match the end result.Edge cut
+Keep in mind that KiCad will render the silkscreen in these locations but that this does not match the end result.Edge cut

-Round shapes are not correctly exported to Kicad on the Edge.Cuts layer.
-Workaround is adding a lot more nodes and preferably setting segments to be straight.Export the design to Kicad by navigating to Extensions > Svg2Shenzhen > 2.
+Round shapes are not correctly exported to KiCad on the Edge.Cuts layer.
+Workaround is adding a lot more nodes and preferably setting segments to be straight.Export the design to KiCad by navigating to Extensions > Svg2Shenzhen > 2.
 Export to Kicad...

 …